Used Computer Recycling Collection Event

 America Recycles Day - www.americarecyclesday.org

 The City of Knoxville's Solid Waste Section is again helping sponsor America Recycles Day (ARD) in Knoxville for City of Knoxville and Knox County residents.
-America Recycles Day in Knoxville will take place from 10 a.m. - 2 p.m., Saturday, November 12th, at the West Town Mall parking lot on the Morrell Rd. side of the Mall.
+America Recycles Day in Knoxville will take place from 9 a.m. - 2 p.m., Saturday, October 26th, at Market Sq.
+Downtown Knoxville.

 This year's ceremony is sponsored by The City of Knoxville, Keep Knoxville Beautiful, Knox County, Allen Sign Company, Elks.
 Lodge #160, Company D, 4th Combat Engineer Battalion, United States Marine Corps Reserve, and WBIR CH-10.